 “For first-time playwrights, it’s always a bit semi-autobiographical,” Wyatt says.
 “Three years ago, my father passed, and from then on I’ve thought about writing a story about my experience with grief.

 “At the same time, I found that there was a lot of work being offered to me that I thought was a bit repetitive for me as an actor.
 When it starts to be the same thing over and over, you want to challenge yourself and go onto other things.
 I think every actor goes through that process.”

 Wyatt says City of Gold will be confronting for many.

 “Kalgoorlie has always had an issue with racism and I think there are some things I’ve had to become desensitised to that other people would think, ‘whoah, that’s really full-on’.
 But these things happen to me and my family on a daily basis, and I’m sure it will ring true for a lot of Indigenous people.”

-Isaac Drandic directs this world premiere production.
+Isaac Drandic directs.
 Jeremy Ambrum, Mathew Cooper, Maitland Schnaars, Shari Sebbens, Anthony Standish and Christopher Stollery feature.